 I want everyone in the community to see what it is that we jewelry students do.
 I feel that not enough people know that we have this class and that it inspires people to try harder and persevere through adversity.

-In the Introduction to Metals and Jewelry class students learn basic metalsmithing skills and apply them to the creation of jewelry and small metal sculpture.
-Emphasis is places on cultivating visual design skills as well as mastering basic materials and technical processes.
+In the Introduction to Metals and Jewelry class, students learn basic metalsmithing skills and apply them to the creation of jewelry and small metal sculptures.
+Emphasis is placed on cultivating visual design skills as well as mastering basic materials and technical processes.
 In the Intermediate and Advanced Metals and Jewelry classes, students explore more complex techniques and processes such as enameling, casting, and etching while developing a personal visual vocabulary and the ability to solve both design and technical problems.

-For more information about art in the Library, contact firstname.lastname@example.org.
+For more information about art in the Library, contact Sandra Shropshire at email@example.com.